arjunrokamagar621-dot/mnemos-echo-trails/README.md

 ## 🤖 AI Disclosure

-AI tools were used for ideation, coding assistance, debugging, and documentation.
+AI tools were used for , assistance, debugging,

 ## 🏆 Hackathon